huf0813/pembukuan_tk/README.md

 # pembukuan_tk API

 PembukuanTK is an API for managing your store.
-Through this API, we hope that small business will grow in positive trajectory.
+Through this API, we hope that small business will grow in a positive trajectory.
+This is so cool, isn't it?

 ## <b>Architecture</b>

 ![ARCH](https://raw.githubusercontent.com/bxcodec/go-clean-arch/master/clean-arch.png)
 We are <b>different</b>.
 Using this Clean Arch by Uncle Bob Martin, we have a chance to create multiple data source and multiple delivery.
 Right now, we provide blazing fast <b>DB SQLITE</b> and delivered by <b>JSON</b>.
-Also, by using <b>GO + MUX
+Also, by using <b>
-Router Helper + JSON Web Token</b>, we can create secure endpoints without excuses.
+GO + MUX Router Helper + JSON Web Token</b>, we can create secure endpoints without excuses.
 Anyway, Thx to [bxcodec](https://github.com/bxcodec/go-clean-arch) has explained this examples.

 ## <b>How to Run</b>